 If you want to capture the Colosseum in full splendor and not have to fight with your camera because its enormous dimensions do not fit in the plan, the stairs leading up to the Monti district will give you the perfect panoramic view.
 There are areas with railings, ramps and stairs that will allow you to have a perfect angle.
 Be sure to take a stroll around this area after your guided tour of the Colosseum.

 8. Don't fall into the gastronomic traps for tourists

-Whether you go in the morning, afternoon or evening, you will find the perfect place to enjoy a good pizza, a traditional Italian pasta, an ice cream or even a cocktail with the best views.
+Whether you go during the morning, afternoon or evening, you will find the perfect place to enjoy a good pizza, a traditional Italian pasta, an ice cream or even a cocktail with the best views.
 Take note and enjoy!

-9. Beware of pickpockets in the surroundings
+9. Beware of pickpockets

 Rome in general is a very safe city and you will not have any problems visiting it.
-However, the general recommendation for this area is that, as it has a large number of tourists who are more focused on the monuments than on their belongings, some pickpockets will go out to make a killing around the Colosseum.
+However, the general recommendation for this area is that, as it has a large number of tourists who are more focused on the monuments than on their belongings, some pickpockets may go out to make a killing around the Colosseum.

-It is also a good way to avoid the central hours of the day, when the sun is not yet too high and strong and the visit is more bearable.
+It is also a good way to avoid the central hours of the day, when the sun is not yet too high and strong and the visit to the Colosseum is more bearable.
 Try to visit the Colosseum first (it is usually the first thing to fill up) and then visit the Roman Forum.

-By the way, if you are one of those who go to the Colosseum on the spur of the moment and without tickets, the ticket office of the Roman Forum usually has less queue than the amphitheater (and the rates, prices and tickets are the same in both places).
+Then you will have the rest of the day to sit and have lunch on a terrace and recharge your batteries to continue walking around Rome in the afternoon.
+By the way, if you are one of those who go to the Colosseum on the spur of the moment and without tickets, the Roman Forum ticket office usually has a shorter queue than the amphitheater (and the rates, prices and tickets are the same in both places).